 Nevada is a tiny village located in the state of Ohio.
 With a population of 688 people and just one neighborhood, Nevada is the 626th largest community in Ohio.
-Much of the housing stock in Nevada was built prior to World War II, making it one of the older and more historic villages in the country.
+Nevada has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Nevada is a blue-collar town, with 38.20% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Nevada, you'll notice that it is more blue-collar than most other communities in America.
+38.20% of Nevada’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Nevada is a village of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Nevada who work in maintenance occupations (11.92%), office and administrative support (10.95%), and management occupations (7.30%).

 The per capita income in Nevada in 2022 was $28,416, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $113,664 for a family of four.
 However, Nevada contains both very wealthy and poor people as well.